ITU-BSDISYS2025-GROUP-PICKLE/ChitChat/README.md

 # BSDISYS1KU Group pickle || Mandatory activity 3: ChitChat
 ## How to run the program
-1. Run server \server go run server.go
+1. For every console, start by CD'ing to the ChitChat directory
+2. In one console, run go run server/server.go
-2. Run the first client \client go run client.go
+3. In another console, run the first client with go run client/client.go
-3. Run the second client \client go run client.go
+4. In a third console, run the second client with go run client/client.go
-4. Enter a username in both clients.
+5. Enter a username in both clients.
-5. You can now chat ^_^ (with yourself).
+6. You can now chat ^_^ (with yourself).
-6. Type /exit to leave the chat.
+7. Type /exit to leave the chat.

 ## Description
 In this assignment you will design and implement Chit Chat, a distributed chat service where participants can join, exchange messages, and leave the conversation at any time.
 Chit Chat is a lively playground for exploring the essence of distributed systems: communication, coordination, and the ordering of events in a world without a single shared clock.